LoLei/razer-cli/README.md

 # razer-cli
-Command line interface for controlling Razer devices
+Command line interface for controlling Razer devices on Linux

 ## About
 With this command line interface you can configure your Razer peripherals, such